Stinger - Chapter 1

 Gar shook his head.
 “Not exactly.”

-“They’d be sitting out on the bunks.
-He must be keeping them back at his dad’s place, along with all the cushions,” Gar guessed.
-“That’s gotta be where all the stuff is.”
+“They’d be sitting out on the bunks—they must be back at his dad’s place, along with all the cushions,” Gar said.
+“That’s gotta be where it all is.”

-They moved through the cabin reverently, opening drawers, pulling at cabinet handles, taking in the history without speaking about it.
+They moved through the cabin reverently, opening drawers, pulling at cabinet handles, without speaking.

 Murph finally broke the silence.
-“Well, you’re all set for cocktails, Gar.
-Dwight left a full bottle of Beefeater and Black Seal.”
-He pulled out a plastic bottle.
-“The tonic’s frozen, though.”
+“Well, you’re all set for cocktails.
+Dwight left you a full bottle of Beefeater and Black Seal—tonic’s frozen, though.”
+Murph held the plastic bottle sideways for effect.

 “Figures.”